ulab-team/ulabsite/content/project/walking-environment/index.md

 ---
-title: Ungating the city for a sustainable future
+title: Walking environment around metro stations
-subtitle: What if gated communities around metro stations became permeable?
+subtitle: What are on the streets in medium-sized Chinese cities?
 authors:
 - gbsun
 - cwebster